Forecasting Cash Flows

 Overview

-Many types of analysis of fixed income instruments needs the listing of cash flows (see present value for instance).
-Therefore it is a critical part of fixed income analysis to be able to calculate (or forecast) what the cash flows for an insrument or portfolio of instruments will be.
+Many types of analysis of fixed income instruments need a listing of cash flows (see present value for instance).
+Therefore, it is a critical part of fixed income analysis to be able to calculate (or forecast) what the cash flows for an instrument or portfolio of instruments will be.

 Forecasting